 If you have been injured or your loved one was injured or died because another person or entity denied your civil rights, you are entitled to compensation under federal law.
 However, the laws are complex and your rights may vary depending on a variety of situational factors.
 Additionally, injuries arising from a civil rights violation can be tricky to prove.
 With the right attorney, however, you can prove your case and receive compensation for your injuries and losses.

-The expert attorneys at Calbom & Schwab, P.S.C., have deep experience defending the civil rights of our clients and ensuring they receive just compensation for their suffering and loss.
-We understand the importance of having a legal team on your side that can get tough with those who caused you harm, while offering you compassionate understanding and emotional support.
-We will help you understand the law, determine if your case does in fact involve a civil rights violation, prove your case in court, and secure the just compensation to which you are entitled.
+The expert attorneys at Calbom & Schwab, have deep experience defending the civil rights of our clients and ensuring they receive just compensation for their suffering and loss.
+We understand the importance of having a legal team on your side that can get tough with those who caused you harm while offering you compassionate understanding and emotional support.
+We will help you understand the law, determine if your case does, in fact, involve a civil rights violation, prove your case in court, and secure the just compensation to which you are entitled.